NOAA-RDHPCS/noaa-rdhpcs.github.io/source/FAQ/index.rst

     export DISPLAY=localhost:14.0

 That will enable your X applications to work.
-A complete discussion of Role Accounts can be found here: :ref:`accounts`.
+A complete discussion of Role Accounts can be found here: :ref:`role_accounts`.

 Jobs
 ----